WisconsinRobotics/WRoverSoftware/README.md

     - `Depends-on <Commit Hash>`

 ### Pull Requests
-Code will be merged into either `main` or an upstream development branch with a pull request.
+Code will be merged into either `master` or an upstream development branch with a pull request.

 #### Atomic Commits